France, Germany spar over EU leadership | DW | 28.05.2019

 A rift between France and Germany was apparent at an informal summit of EU leaders in Brussels on Tuesday, as French President Emmanuel Macron looked certain to protest the replacement of European Commission President Jean-Claude Juncker with German politician Manfred Weber.

-He added that the bloc needs "renewal" after traditional parties suffered poorly in this weekend's EU elections.
+He added that the bloc needs "renewal" after traditional parties suffered badly in this weekend's EU elections.

-German Chancellor Angela Merkel, however, spoke of her continued support for Weber, a member of the Bavarian sister party of her Christian Democrats (CDU), who has led the center-right bloc, the European People's Party (EEP), in EU parliament since 2014.
+German Chancellor Angela Merkel, however, spoke of her continued support for Weber, a member of the Bavarian sister party of her Christian Democrats (CDU), who has led the center-right bloc, the European People's Party (EEP), in Ethe European Parliament since 2014.

 "I as a member of the EPP family will of course work to support Manfred Weber," she said.